-"Ågreed, young Solomon!" cried he.
-"It is, indeed, well to have a pilot like yourself who knows these godly waters.
+"Agreed, young Solomon !" cried he.

+yourself who knows these godly waters.
 For my own part I should never know how near I was to the shoals.
 But our friends have finished the battle of Ober what's it's name, and are coming towards us.
-I trust, worthy Mr. Mayor, that your difficulties have been resolved?"
+I trust, worthy Mr. Mayor, that your difficulties have been resolved ?"